-Before actual tightening starts, the flange, gasket, bolts/nuts need to be observed as below:
+Before actual tightening starts, the flange, gasket, and bolts/nuts need to be observed as below:

 Flange checking points before flange bolt up

-Leakage through a flanged joint is prevented as gasket material flows inside the flange surface imperfections and seal them.
+Leakage through a flanged joint is prevented as gasket material flows inside the flange surface imperfections and seals them.
 But there are limitations that a gasket can successfully seal.
 Hence, Flange surfaces must be checked thoroughly to ensure the absence of large nicks, dents, or gouges.
-So the flange surface finish must be as per manufacturer recommendation for particular gasket materials.
+So the flange surface finish must be as per the manufacturer’s recommendation for particular gasket materials.
 Recommended values of flange surface roughness are as follows: